Harmxn02/RedirectYouTubeShortsUI-Extension/README.md

 MIT (or your preferred license, idk really, use it like you want, but only in a legal way or something?)

 Feel free to change any file before adding it to your browser if you don't trust strangers on the Internet :)

+## 🆕 Contributing

+Feel free to open issues or PRs if you want to add features or fix bugs!
+It's the first time I've made a browser extension, so I might have made some mistakes or missed some edge cases.